-The Saturday Second XI play in County Division 5 of the “Dorset Funeral Plan League” having gained promotion as Champions of County Division 6 last season.
-News of their matches will appear here as the season progresses.
+The Saturday Second XI finished the 2018 season in 5th place in County Division 5 of the “Dorset Funeral Plan League” having gained promotion as Champions of County Division 6 in 2017.

 Team Captain – Andy Kent